KoalaGeo/KoalaGeo/README.md

 ### Hi there 👋

+Edd Lewis is the Standards Lead at the British Geological Survey, with responsibity of improving the organisation and our partners data provision by using geospatial data standards to better align with FAIR data principles (& hopefully driving economic growth through improved data accessability…).

+He is a member of the British Standard Insitute IST/36 Geographic Information committee, Association of Geotechnical and Geoenvironmental Specialists (AGS) AGS Data Format committee and contributor to ISO/TC 211 & OGC standards.

 <!--
 **KoalaGeo/KoalaGeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.